benwiz/graphics/README.md

 # fragment

 Take an image and output a fragmented (low-poly) version.
+It works by using OpenCV to detect "key points" then connets those key points with delaunay triangulation.
+Then it fills each triangle with the average color of the pixels within that triangle.

 Inspired by [this project](https://github.com/ghostwriternr/lowpolify/blob/master/scripts/lowpolify.py).